Local Wildlife Groups - Useful Links

 GREENING WESTBOURNE - https://e-voice.org.uk/greening-westbourne/

-This is a new local environmental community campaign set up in response to growing concerns about climate change and environmental sustainability.
+This is a local environmental community campaign set up in response to growing concerns about climate change and environmental sustainability.
 It was formed as part of a nationwide network of Greening campaigns.
 They hold a regular Christmas tree recycling event, and run various campaigns that promote cycling and walking and that help enhance and preserve our natural environment.
-Their big campaign right now is Westbourne Wildlife Watch, which encourages local people to report wildlife sightings, which can be used as evidence to protect local habitats.
-See . . .

-For news and comment about Hampshire Wildlife Trust reserves from Solent Reserves Officer
+For news about Hampshire's Wildlife Trust reserves from Solent Reserves Officer

 A local wildlife magazine by John Goodspeed focussing on the Havant/Portsmouth area plus super wildlife pictures.